abrahamjuliot/creepjs/README.md

 Bots leak unusual behavior and can be denied service.
 - 10 loose fingerprints within 48 hours

-## Browser detection
+## Feature Detection
-- a guess attempt is made to decrypt browser version and platform on the client side
+- a guess attempt is made to decrypt the browser vendor, version and platform
 - this guess does not affect the fingerprint
-- decoded samples are manually gathered to ensure accuracy and fingerprints with lies are ignored
+- fingerprints with lies are ignored
-- system is identified only when `navigator.userAgent` system has a match in the sample
+- system is guessed only when `WorkerNavigator.userAgent` system is an exact match to the current samples
+- decoded samples are auto gathered and manually reviewed

 ### Tests
 1. js Math implementation (SpiderMonkey, JavaScriptCore, V8)